Adakveo

 Overview

-This follows a review by the CHMP, which concluded that the benefits of the medicine did not outweigh its risks.
+This followed a review by the CHMP, which concluded that the benefits of the medicine did not outweigh its risks.
 The review looked at results of the STAND study, which compared the effectiveness and safety of Adakveo with placebo (a dummy treatment) in patients who had previously had painful crises leading to a healthcare visit.

 The study showed that Adakveo did not reduce the number of painful crises leading to a healthcare visit.
 Patients treated with Adakveo had on average 2.5 painful crises with a subsequent healthcare visit over the first year of treatment, compared with 2.3 crises in the placebo group.